- English language arts

 Balanced Literacy Vs. Science of Reading

 Research shows that reading, unlike talking, is not a natural process for children.
 It takes more intentional instruction to achieve desired results and goals.
-And proponents of the SOR vs. balanced literacy point to the recent decline in reading scores as evidence that the prevalent methods of reading instruction over the past decade have failed.
+Proponents of the Balanced Literacy vs Science of Reading point to the recent decline in reading scores as evidence that the prevalent methods of reading instruction over the past decade have failed.
+The Science of Reading emphasizes the importance of mastering foundational skills through a structured literacy approach to ensure effective strategies for learning to read.

 Why is the Science of Reading important right now?